Efficient CHAD: Parallelism and Practical Efficiency

 \section{Parallelism and Practical Efficiency}

 Automatic differentiation is typically applied to programs with inherent parallelism, so it would be a shame if the derivative program was forced to be sequential.
 So far, the prime inhibitor to parallelisation of the derivative program seems to be the monad $\EnvM{}{}$.
 Of course, we cannot run the left-hand and right-hand side of a bind operation ($\tBind$) in parallel, but in our code transformation (see \cref{fig:monadic-chad,fig:array-op-derivatives}) such binding is only used when there was an actual dependency in the source program already.
-For independent source expressions, the corresponding monad actions are independently sequenced using ($\tSeq$) and `$\taSequence{}$'.\footnote{Note that `$\tDo{\trm[2]; \trm}$' is syntactic sugar for $\trm[2] \tSeq \trm$.} Can we run those actions in parallel?
+For independent source expressions, the corresponding monad actions are independently sequenced using ($\tSeq$) and `$\taSequence{}$'.\footnote{Note that `$\tDo{\trm[2]; \trm}$' is syntactic sugar for $\trm[2] \tSeq \trm$, and $\tDo{\var \leftarrow \trm[2]; \trm}$ is sugar for $\trm[2] \tBind \funabs\var{\trm}$.} Can we run those actions in parallel?

 Because our monad is a (local) accumulation monad, all updates to the individual cells \emph{add} a new contribution to the value already in that cell.
 Addition is commutative and associative, hence it does not matter in which order we add these contributions: the inevitable reordering resulting from concurrent updates is fine.
-We just need to ensure that the individual contributions do not get corrupted by concurrent access to the same mutable cells; for this locks or atomic updates suffice.\footnote{When using locks, one must watch for excessive overhead (if the locks are too fine-grained, e.g.\ around individual cotangent scalars) as well as excessively large critical sections (if they are too coarse-grained, e.g.\ around the full structure of a large context variable).
-Atomic updates should probably be done to individual scalars and pointers.}
+We just need to ensure that the individual contributions do not get corrupted by concurrent access to the same mutable cells; for this locks or atomic updates suffice.\footnote{Locks are tricky here: they must not be too fine-grained (e.g.\ around individual cotangent scalars) nor too coarse-grained (e.g.\ around derivatives of large context variables).
+Atomic updates to individual scalars/pointers are more straightforward.}

 Reimplementing the API of $\EnvM{}{}$ in this way, it becomes safe to execute the monadic actions sequenced with ($\tSeq$) and `$\taSequence{}$' in parallel, resulting in parallelism corresponding to independent expressions in the source program.
-In an actual implementation it would be prudent to have both sequential and parallel versions of ($\tSeq$) and `$\taSequence{}$', because for some uses, parallelisation might cost more in overhead than it gains in useful parallelism.
+In an actual implementation it would be prudent to have both sequential and parallel versions of ($\tSeq$) and `$\taSequence{}$', because for some uses, parallelisation will cost more in overhead than it gains in useful parallelism.

 This covers all operations expressed with the mentioned parallelisable combinators; what is left is the $\tUnTree{}{}{}{}$ function from \cref{fig:array-op-der-untree}, which we need to execute in such a way that the parallelism of the original `$\taFold{}{}{}$' reduction is reflected in its derivative.
 Fortunately, it suffices to execute the two recursive calls to $\tUnTree{}{}{}{}$ in parallel: this is possible because they are independent (which one could formalise by putting them in a 2-element array to `$\taSequence{}$' or by using applicative functor operators ).
 The resulting task-parallelism mirrors the reduction tree structure, and thus the parallelism structure, of the original `$\taFold{}{}{}$'.